ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_variables.rst

             capitalized_command_output: command_result.stdout | capitalize  # This works even though command_result is defined after capitalized_command_output
             command_result: _task.result  # this is equivalent to register: command_result

 Register projections are evaluated after the task completes, not during task execution.
-This means variables defined in a ``register`` map are not available within the task itself, and references to ``_task.result`` or other projected variables will reflect the final task state.
+For non-looped tasks, variables defined in a ``register`` map are not available within the task itself, and references to ``_task.result`` or other projected variables will reflect the final task state.
 This lazy evaluation enables order-independent variable definitions.
+For looped tasks, register projections from previous loop items are available, but require the ``default`` filter for the first iteration because ``_task.result`` is not yet defined.

 Registered variables are stored in memory.
 You cannot cache registered variables for use in future playbook runs.
 A registered variable is valid only on the host for the rest of the current playbook run, including subsequent plays within the same playbook run.